Drug Therapy in Rheumatology Practice

 - Interpret the results of certain laboratory investigations, including core haematological and biochemical blood tests.

-- Explain the role of the patient in the decision making process.
+- Explain the role of the patient in the decision making process and evaluate how concordance can be enhanced

-- Lectures, seminars and workshops: The core of each module delivery mode is a series of face to face tutor-led or group-led seminars or workshops.
+- Lectures, seminars and workshops: The core of module delivery mode is a series of tutor-led or group-led seminars or workshops which may be delivered in either a physically present or online format.

 - Web-based learning using the Keele Learning Environment (KLE), Blackboard.